|ERTL #36685 AMERICAN MUSCLE 1:18 SCALE LIMITED EDITION

 It is still a mystery to this day as to the actual number of these cars ERTL built.

-issue for some, Name recognition for others.
-I personally watched the movie and liked it but never knew a model existed until many years
+for some, Name recognition for others.
+I personally watched the movie and liked it but never knew a model existed until many years later, by

-later, by then " The Car" had went from an unknown item that was not in demand to become an adult collectors item and almost
+then " The Car" had went from an unknown item that was not in demand to become an adult collectors item and almost impossible to find.

 |Over the years the movie "The Car": has become a cult classic and THE CAR has become one of the rarest of collectible diecast cars.